-Howard J. Beck, age 62, serves as the Chief Underwriting Officer, a position he has held since May 2016.
+Howard J. Beck, age 63, serves as the Vice President and Chief Underwriting Officer, a position he has held since May 2016.
 Previously, he served as the Vice President of Underwriting from 2014 to 2016.
 He joined the Company in 2004 as Program Manager and has served as Marketing Manager and Director of Underwriting.
-Mr. Beck has over 26 years' experience in the insurance industry and holds a CPCU.
+Mr. Beck has over 32 years' experience in the insurance industry.
 Prior to joining the Company, he was employed for over 12 years with both company and agency operations, working with Sentry Select, John Deere Insurance, and Lohman Brothers Agency.
 Mr. Beck oversees the Company's Underwriting and Marketing operations.
-Mr. Beck received a B.S. in Finance from Northern Illinois University and his M.B.A. from University of St. Thomas.
+Mr. Beck received a B.S. in Finance from Northern Illinois University and his M.B.A. from the University of St. Thomas.
 Mr. Beck holds the CPCU designation.
+Mr. Beck currently serves as a Paul Harris Fellow of the Rotary Club of Rock Island, IL and has served as President of the Quad City Chapter of CPCU as well as a Board Member and past President for the Geneseo School District.

-Kathleen S. Springer, age 53, serves as the Chief Human Resources Officer, a position she has held since 2017.
+Kathleen S. Springer, age 54, serves as the Vice President and Chief Human Resources Officer, a position she has held since 2017.
 Previously, Ms. Springer was the Director of Human Resources from 2011 until 2017.
 She joined the Company in 2008 as the Human Resources Manager.
-Ms. Springer has over 22 years' experience in the human resources field and more than 12 years in the insurance industry.
-She holds a CPCU as well as SPHR and SHRM-SCP designations.
+Ms. Springer has over 24 years' experience in the human resources field and more than 14 years in the insurance industry.
 Prior to joining ICC, she was employed in HR management with K's Merchandise and Service Merchandise Corp.
 Ms. Springer oversees the Company's Administrative Services, Human Resources, and Loss Control operations.
 Ms. Springer received her B.A. from Western Illinois University.
-Ms. Springer holds the CPCU designation as well SPHR and SHRM-SCP certifications.
+Ms. Springer holds the CPCU designation as well as SPHR and SHRM-SCP certifications.
+Ms. Springer is a Board Member of Economic Growth Corporation (GROWTH), a national 501c3 community-based development organization dedicated to enhancing the overall image and economic vitality of underserved communities and currently serves as the Vice Chair of its Executive Board.
+GROWTH is regarded as a national leader in developing innovative housing opportunities and commercial developments by facilitating community partnerships.

-Julia B. Suiter, age 54, serves as Chief Legal Officer of the Company, a position she has held since May 2016.
+Julia B. Suiter, age 55, serves as Chief Legal Officer of the Company, a position she has held since May 2016.
 Previously, she served as the Chief Litigation Counsel from 2011 to 2016.
 She joined the Company in 2009 as Litigation Manager.
 Ms. Suiter oversees the Company's Legal and Claims operations.
 Prior to joining the Company, Ms. Suiter practiced in the areas of construction law, products liability, contract law, employment law, and insurance defense for more than 15 years.
 Prior to joining ICC, she served as Operations Counsel for KONE Inc., where she was also responsible for the company's corporate compliance program and taught the "Legal Environment of Business" course as an adjunct professor at St. Ambrose University.
 Ms. Suiter holds a B.A. in Criminal Justice from Indiana University and a J.D. from Indiana University School of Law.
+Ms. Suiter is a past President and Board Member of the Bettendorf Athletic Boosters Club, as well as a volunteer for the St. John Vianney Religious Education Program.